hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/03__shrImallalitAlAlitaH.md

 > XX: Manushya jAti is eternal and hence the form.
 >

-​That's wrong.
+That's wrong.
 Let the jAti be eternal in terms of AkalpasthAyI.
 But, how could it's base, a specific body become eternal.
-​

 > RV: Yes.
 Even your particular form is eternal as knowledge of Ishwara but